 The mornings at 4600 meter altitude can be cold and we were grateful for the early sun rays hitting the tent.
 This day we had to cover ‘only’ 12 km and one 5000 meter pass.
 A very relaxed day.

-The chocolate lake was one of the highlighs of the Ausangate trek.
+This day we crossed one of the highlights of the Ausangate trek, the chocolate lake.
 The color of the water is something we had never seen before.
-The combination of the mineral rich glacial meltwater and the scavings of the reddish rocks underneath the glacier causes the dark red brown color.
+The combination of the mineral rich glacial melt water and the scavings of the reddish rocks underneath the glacier causes the dark red brown color.
 The color of the lake, the glacier and the rock field towards them made a huge impression on us.

 Day 5: Qampa to Pacchanta

-We had to cover one more +5000 meter to finish the Ausangate trek.
+We had to cover one more 5000 meter to finish the Ausangate trek.
 The first part of the day was beautiful.
-But we were unlucky with the weather, and the last part was all about to get to Pachanta as quick as possible.
-We enjoyed a good dinner in the restaurant, find a nice hostel and took a jump in one of the hot springs.
+Unfortunately, we were unlucky with the weather which meant that the last part was all about getting to Pachanta as quick as possible.
+Here, we enjoyed a good dinner in the restaurant, found a nice hostel and took a jump in one of the hot springs.

 Background information Ausangate and rainbow mountain

 Ausangate glacier: Ausangate (6385m) is the highest peak of the Cordillera Vilcanota.
 Most glaciers in Peru are retreating at an alarming pace.
 The Ausangate glaciers have been retreating rapidly since 1975.
 In 40 years time the Ausangate glacier declined ~50% in area.
 The glacier is currently decreasing by 1% per year.